limbernie/limbernie.github.io/_posts/2018-08-23-pinkys-palace-v3-walkthrough.md

 Good.
 The stack is executable.

-Next, we need to determine the GLT address of `putchar` to overwrite.
+Next, we need to determine the GOT address of `putchar` to overwrite.

 _Use `objdump` to look at `/usr/local/bin/PSMCCLI`._